 See your doctor as soon as you notice unusual symptoms so you can get started on treatment.
 Your primary care doctor may suggest you see a rheumatologist, an expert in joint health, especially if your arthritis is advanced.

-When your doctor asks you about your symptoms, he'll look for specific things that point to osteoarthritis, such as:
+When your doctor asks you about your symptoms, they'll look for specific things that point to osteoarthritis, such as:

 Hurts when you move.
 Your doctor will want to know if your joint pain gets worse the more you exercise, but better when you rest.

 More painful at night.
-He'll ask if your joint pain gets worse in the evening.
+They'll ask if your joint pain gets worse in the evening.

 Stiffness in your joints first thing in the morning.
 This usually lasts half an hour or less.

-He'll also ask when you first noticed the problems, how long they've been going on, and if they changed over time.
-He'll want to know about other medical problems you may have, any illness or accidents that might have caused the pain, medications you take, and if members of your family have osteoarthritis.
+They'll also ask when you first noticed the problems, how long they've been going on, and if they changed over time.
+They'll want to know about other medical problems you may have, any illness or accidents that might have caused the pain, medications you take, and if members of your family have osteoarthritis.

 Sometimes this is enough to make a diagnosis, especially if you're over 45, but there are other tests your doctor may order: